Christian Pilgrimage tour

 Day 4 : Nagasaki and Sotome, stay Nagasaki

-Day 5 : Unzen and Shimabara, Shimabara
+Day 5 : Unzen and Shimabara, stay Shimabara

 Day 6 : Amakusa, stay Amakusa